 A recital performance presented under the supervision of the applied teacher.
 The program will consist of at least 50 minutes of music.
-The performer will also prepare detailed, researched program notes to be included with the printed program.
-The student is responsible for program preparation, publicity, and technical support.
-Program notes must be submitted at the hearing examination, which is held 4 weeks prior to the recital date.
-Co-requisite: APM 331 or higher.
+If this course serves as the capstone, the performer will also prepare detailed, researched program notes to be included with the printed program.
+The student is responsible for program preparation and publicity.
+A hearing examination is held 4 weeks prior to the recital date.
+Corequisite: APM 331 or higher.
 There is a fee for this course.